Mun-Min/Java_OOP/Projects_01/Make_Box/README.md

 ### Hints and Helpful Info

-* It can help to break this process down into steps.
+* It can help to break this process down into steps
 * To print the box, you must print a number of lines of text (specifically height lines of text)
 * For each line of text that you print, you must print a number of characters (Specifically width characters)
 * Each character is either a border character or an interior character